 Through the Years History & Traditions

-The history of the Schreyer Honors College is rich with stories and milestones that build upon what Penn State has done for nearly two centuries — prepare generations of bright young men and women for a lifetime of success.
+The history of the Schreyer Honors College is rich with stories and milestones that build upon what Penn State has done for nearly two centuries — prepare generations of bright people for a lifetime of success.
 Our story endures through the lifetime achievements of our Scholar alumni and in the potential for future success being developed in our current students.Mission & Vision Penn State History

 A Living Legacy Our History

 1948 Simmons Hall Opens